mipetrin/ACI/ACI_Faults/README.md

-Created by Michael Petrinovic 2018

 This script will make the relevant API calls in order to extract the list of ACI Faults currently active within an ACI Environment.

-It will then produce a simple report for you, that includes all the faults, what severity, how many occurrences, possible causes, etc.
+> It will then produce a simple report for you, that includes all the faults, what severity, how many occurrences, possible causes, etc.

-It can be executed via the following (where -u is your APIC cluster and -l is your login username)
+It can be executed via the following:
+* -u is your APIC cluster
+* -l is your login username

 ```YAML
 # python aci_faults.py -u https://10.66.80.242 -l mipetrin
 ```

+Created by Michael Petrinovic 2018

 WARNING: